Rajat2712/Deep-Learning-Studio/README.md

 3) [Deep Learning made easy with Deep Learning Studio — Complete Guide](https://towardsdatascience.com/deep-learning-made-easy-with-deep-learning-studio-complete-guide-a5c5ae58a771)
 4) [How to Win a Deep Learning Competition - Without Coding](https://medium.com/@rgrgrajat1/how-to-win-a-deep-learning-competition-without-coding-e1e7230efb46)
 5) [Diabetes Prediction with Deep Learning Studio: A Different approach towards Deep Learning](https://medium.com/p/d5cd0df5af01/edit)

+Thank you for your attention
+You are using your time to read my work means the world to me.
+I fully mean that.
+If you liked this repo, give it a star!
+It will help other people to find my work.

+Also, follow me on [Medium](https://medium.com/@rgrgrajat1) , [Linkedin](https://www.linkedin.com/in/rajat2712/) if you want to!
+I would love that.
+You can also checkout my [professional portfolio website](http://rajatgupta.me)